Copyright, TriStar Pictures, a division of Columbia TriStar Motion Picture Group, owned by Sony Pictures Entertainment

 The language is kept to a minimum—only a few instances of d*mn and h*ll.
 There is no hint of sexual impropriety or nudity.
 Christianity plays an important role during this time in the history of America, and in this film it is shown prominently and positively.
 Even the hero is seen praying on many occasions.
 Also, a Christian minister takes up arms against the British and maintains great compassion for those around him as he fights a long war.
 Scenes of crosses and churches are often.
 Morality is applauded.

 War is never pretty, and that truth is preached throughout this film.
 A strong anti-slavery message is also present as initial contempt for black Americans becomes true honor through many instances of sacrifice and bravery.
-“The Patriot” contains many redeeming qualities; an excellent choice for most teens and adults.
+“The Patriot” contains many redeeming qualities.

 Viewer CommentsSend your comments